Swarup Rani Nehru: Early life

-Swarup Rani Nehru was born in 1868 and came from Lahore, British India.
-Her family were of Kashmiri Brahmin origin.
+Swarup Rani Nehru was born as Swarup Rani Thussu to Manohar Lal Thussu, a Kashmiri Pandit from Punjab, in Lahore in 1868.
 Her eyes were hazel in colour and her hair was chestnut brown.
-She herself understood English, but did not speak it.
+Although she understood English, she did not speak the language herself.

-She was the second wife of Motilal Nehru, who had previously married as a teenager, Both his first wife and their son died in childbirth.
+She was the second wife of Motilal Nehru, who had been previously married as a teenager.
+Both his first wife and their son died in childbirth.
 Soon after Swarup Rani and Motilal married, they had a son who died in infancy.
 One legend recounts that they were informed by a yogi that they would never have a son, and ten months after the yogi's death, on 14 November 1889, a boy, Jawaharlal Nehru was born.
-A few years into their marriage however, Swarup Rani's health deteriorated.
+A few years into their marriage, Swarup Rani's health deteriorated.
 For the rest of her life, during recurrent relapses of illness, her elder sister Rajvati took care of her.

 Family life before 1920 took place in the mansion then known as Anand Bhavan, Allahabad, in an affluent neighbourhood with mainly British neighbours.
 The household consisted of an extended family.
 There was electricity and running water, and the compound included stables, a swimming pool and a tennis court.
-Many of Swarup Rani's husband's suits were tailored in Saville Row, her son's toys came from England, and the family was the first in Allahabad to own a car.
+Many of Swarup Rani's husband's suits were tailored in Savile Row, her son's toys came from England, and the family was the first in Allahabad to own a car.

-On 18 August 1900, Swarup Rani gave birth to a daughter, Sarup Kumari, better known as Vijayalakshmi Pandit.
+On 18 August 1900, Swarup Rani gave birth to a daughter, Swarup Kumari, better known as Vijayalakshmi Pandit.

 On 5 May 1905, Swarup Rani left Bombay and travelled to London with her husband, son and eldest daughter.
 Motilal's intentions were to place Jawaharlal in a good school, and also, as he noted to his nephew Brij Lal Nehru, who was in Oxford at the time, to "consult some specialists about the proper treatment and the most suitable watering place for [my] wife".
 Following a tour of Europe, and a farewell to Jawaharlal at Harrow School, they arrived back in Allahabad in November 1905.
 In the same month, and coincidentally on Jawaharlal's birthday, Swarup Rani gave birth to a third son, who they named Ratan Lal.
 However, this son died in infancy.
 On 2 November 1907, Swarup Rani's second daughter and last child, Krishna, was born.